facebookpixel

 2017.
 Edited by Milford Bateman and Kate Maclean, foreword by James K. Galbraith

-The contributors to this multidisciplinary volume consider the origins, evolution, and outcomes of microfinance from a variety of perspectives and contend that it has be…
+The contributors to this multidisciplinary volume consider the origins, evolution, and outcomes of microfinance from a variety of perspectives and contend that it has been an unsuccessful approach to development.

 Walling In and Walling Out